-- Number of students per year: five to seven
+- Number of students per year: approximately seven to eight

 - Typical offer: A*AA or equivalent